United We Care | A Super App for Mental Wellness

 What is Raynaud’s Syndrome?

-During an episode of Raynaud’s syndrome, the affected areas may experience a series of color changes, progressing from white (pallor) due to reduced blood flow to blue (cyanosis) due to inadequate oxygenation and finally to red (rubor) as blood flow return these color changes by discomfort, numbness, tingling, and coldness in the affected areas[3][9].
+During an episode of this syndrome, the affected areas may experience a series of color changes, progressing from white (pallor) due to reduced blood flow to blue (cyanosis) due to inadequate oxygenation and finally to red (rubor) as blood flow return these color changes by discomfort, numbness, tingling, and coldness in the affected areas[3][9].

-While the exact cause of Raynaud’s syndrome is not fully understood, it involves an abnormal response of the blood vessels to cold temperatures or emotional stress, possibly due to an overactive sympathetic nervous system.
-The condition can occur independently (primary Raynaud’s) or as a secondary condition associated with other underlying health conditions, such as autoimmune disorders or connective tissue diseases[2].
+The exact cause of why Raynaud’s syndrome occurs is still not fully known.
+Still, some studies suggest that the abnormal response of the blood vessels to cold temperatures or emotional stress is possibly due to an overactive sympathetic nervous system.
+This syndrome can occur independently( primary Raynaud’s) or can be associated with other underlying health conditions as a secondary condition.
+Other health conditions in which the symptoms of Raynaud’s disorder are evident are autoimmune disorders or connective tissue diseases[2].

 What are the Symptoms of Raynaud’s Syndrome?